dudy5/vuejs-date-picker/README.md

 ### input-destroyed

+No parameter

-No parameter, It will be triggered after the input is destroyed
+It will be triggered after the input is destroyed

 # License